 The official fine for driving without a license is 1,000 baht.
 Plus it can confiscate the vehicle on the spot and send it to the impound lot, where it will have to take the owner (the lessor) and to pay a 2000 baht fine.
 Sometimes you can solve the problem on the spot for a few hundred baht, but don't particularly count on it.
 Read more about the other fines in Thailand here...

 Do I need a license to rent a scooter or moped

-License to drive any two-wheeled machinery in Thailand, and there must be a corresponding category "a" or "A1" motorcycle with an engine capacity of less than 125 cubic centimetres.
+License to drive any two-wheeled machinery in Thailand, and there must be a corresponding category "a" or "A1" for motorcycles with engine capacity less than 125cc.
 No such thing as a category "M" for mopeds with an engine capacity of less than 50 cubic centimeters in Thailand no. This follows from local 1979 act "Motor Vehicle Act", article 42, which States that anyone who operates a motor vehicle on public roads must have the appropriate driver's license:

 Anyone who wishes to drive a motor vehicle on public roads must possess an appropriate driver's license.
 The driver must carry the driver's license and a photocopy of the registration book and show them to competent officers upon request.
 This does not apply for those who are learning to drive a motor vehicle according to the provision of Section 57.